JuliaLang/www.julialang.org/jsoc/gsod/projects.md

      - Adding docstrings or crosslinks may fall in scope depending on the needs per task

 ## Measuring your project’s success
-> [!Note]
-How will you know that your new documentation has helped solve your problem?
+> How will you know that your new documentation has helped solve your problem?
 What metrics will you use, and how will you track them?

 Currently, the documentation we do have does not yet have support for documentation traffic analytics.
 As of this moment, our best direct source for traffic metrics is to use [JuliaHub](https://juliahub.com/ui/Packages?q=JuliaHealth/) to monitor package downloads and also to reference GitHub stars for a loose approximation of "discoverability".